spunkygames/sprunki-shocked/README.md

 # Sprunki Shocked

 Sprunki Shocked is a unique and electrifying online game experience.
 Explore the exciting world of Sprunki and prepare for a shockingly fun adventure.
-Play Sprunki Shocked Now: [Sprunki Shocked](https://spunky.games/sprunki-shocked)
+Play [Sprunki Shocked](https://spunky.games/sprunki-shocked)

 ---